kad-ecoli/GoFDR/README.txt

    "bunzip2 database/annotations/noiea_confirmed_iea_annotations.txt.bz2"

 2.Set UniRef90 protein sequence database in "database/uniprot_sequence/uniref90.fasta"; (Because the size of the latest sequence database is very huge, we didn't include it in this source code package.
 You may download it from http://www.uniprot.org/downloads)
+  A small subset of UniRef90 proteins are available at "database/uniprot_sequence/uniref90.fasta" as a place holder.

 3.Input sequence of query protein in "in_data/sequences" directory, named with its ID such as "Query1";